-The Ultimate Guide to Solar ROI: Payback, Inflation & The NEM 3.0 Era (2026)
+The practical Guide to Solar ROI: Payback, Inflation & The NEM 3.0 Era (2026)

 Solar is now a complex financial asset.
-This 3,000-word deep dive breaks down ROI, Payback Periods, SRECs, and how Net Billing has changed the game for homeowners.
+This 3,000word deep dive breaks down ROI, Payback Periods, SRECs, and how Net Billing has changed the game for homeowners.

 Is Solar Still Worth It?
 The New Financial Reality of 2026